Search: Advanced search

 Q. How many computers can I use with Case CATalyst and e-Key?

-A. Four computers can be activated every 90 days, and you may replace any of your activated computers at any time.
-If you have a CaseViewNet license, you can use that on four computers too.
+A. Five computers can be activated every 90 days, and you may replace any of your activated computers at any time.
+If you have a CaseViewNet license, you can use that on five computers too.

 Q. I sometimes leave Case CATalyst running in the deposition or courtroom to get some editing done using my office computer during a break.
 Can I do that with e-Key?